SirjanK/Multivac/README.md

 and design of the agent?
 That's left to experimentation.
 The project is called Multivac: a name found in Isaac Asimov's [The Last Question](http://www.physics.princeton.edu/ph115/LQ.pdf).

 Below is an example of a screen that a "random" agent lands on after 50 actions.
-This agent each step simply takes a coordinate uniformly at random.
+This agent each step simply samples a coordinate uniformly at random.

 <img src="images/example_screenshot.png" width="200">